Causal inference for social network data: Introduction

-Very recently, researchers interested in causal inference for interconnected subjects have begun to develop methods designed specifically for the network setting.
-Many methods for interference--the effect of one individual's treatment or exposure on others' outcomes--are relevant to the analysis of network data \citep{aronow2012estimating,athey2016exact,Bowers2013interference,eckles2014design,graham2010measuring,halloran1995causal,halloran2011causal,hong2006evaluating,hong2008causal,hudgens2008toward,rosenbaum2007interference,rubin1990application,sobel2006randomized,tchetgen2010causal,vanderweele2010direct,vanderweele2011bounding,vanderweele2011effect}.
-However, the inferential methods developed in this context generally require observing multiple independent groups of units, which corresponds to observing multiple independent networks, or else they require treatment to be randomized.
-Ideally, we would like to be able to perform inference even when all observations are sampled from a single social network and in observational settings in addition to randomized experiments.
+Recently, many researchers have developed methods specifically designed to deal with interference--the effect that one subject's treatment may have on others' outcomes--and other forms of causal dependence among subjects.
+However, the methods developed in this context generally require observing multiple independent groups of units, i.e.\ multiple independent networks, or else they require treatment to be randomized.
+Ideally, we would like to be able to perform inference even when all observations are sampled from a single social network and when exposures cannot be randomized.
+Aside from \cite{vanderlaan2012}, upon which our work builds, \citet{tchetgen2020auto} is the only other proposed solution to this problem of which we are aware.
+The approach of \citet{tchetgen2020auto} is quite different from ours, primarily because it assumes that the outcomes of interest comprise a single realization of a specific type of Markov random field over the network.
+This corresponds to certain types of equilibrium distributions and is incompatible with the traditional causal data generating mechanisms that we work with in this paper, namely causal structural equation models and directed acyclic graph (DAG) models (for a discussion of these compatibility issues see \citealp{lauritzen2002chain, ogburn2020causal}).

-Methodology has not kept apace with interest in causal inference using data from individuals connected in a social network, and researchers have resorted to using standard statistical methods to analyze this new type of data, or to collecting multiple independent groups of individuals and using the groups, rather than the individuals, as the unit of statistical inference.
-The former strategy is not statistically appropriate and the the latter strategy, while statistically valid, can be an inefficient use of data.
-Furthermore, it limits the settings and effects that one can study, because in some settings it may be too expensive or labor intensive to collect data from many independent groups or independent groups may not exist (e.g. a global infectious disease epidemic).